sockeqwe/ParcelablePlease/README.md

 # Configuration
 You can configure which fields should be serialized.
 There are two ways:
- 1. As default settings all class (and super classes) fields will be serialized.
+ 1. As default all class (and super classes) fields will be serialized.
 You can mark field's you don't want to serialize by annotating them with `@ParcelableNoThanks`
- 2. You can do the other way: You could change the settings to only serialize fields that are marked with `@ ParcelableThisPlease ` like this:
+ 2. You can do the other way: You could change the settings to only serialize fields that are marked with `@ParcelableThisPlease ` like this:
  ```java
  @ParcelablePlease( allFields = false)
  public class Animal implements Parcelable {